hagege/wp-power-stats_2/readme.txt

 They are located under 'Statistics' section in the 'Settings' section.

-= When I test the plugin, the page view number increments by 2, is it a bug? =
+= When I test the plugin, the pageview number increments by 2, is it a bug? =

 If you test the plugin by loading the blog, make sure that you have the setting 'Administration Exclusion' under the 'Exclusions' tab set to 'yes'.
 One hit is formed from the blog view, the other one from the administration panel hit if the setting is set to 'no'.

+= Why the sudden drop of visitors number when I upgraded to version 2.0?

+The version 2.0 uses a completely new method to detect only real human visitors.

 == Screenshots ==